Northrop Grumman Electronic Systems: Systems

-Key Products
+Key products

 Key products included active electronically scanned array fire control radars for the F-16, F-22, and F-35 fighter aircraft, as well as the Longbow Fire Control Radar for the AH-64 Apache helicopter.
-Other principal products included the AWACS radar, the Boeing 737-based Wedgetail MESA airborne early warning and control systems, E-8 Joint STARS air-to-ground surveillance radar sensor, the Longbow Hellfire missile, the ALQ-135 radar jammer for the F-15 Eagle, ALQ-218 Tactical Jamming Receiver for the EA-18G Growler and EA-6B ICAP III Prowler, tactical military radars, countrywide air defense systems, Directional Infrared Counter Measures, sophisticated undersea warfare systems, and naval propulsion and power generation systems.
+Other products included the AWACS radar, the Boeing 737-based Wedgetail MESA airborne early warning and control systems, E-8 Joint STARS air-to-ground surveillance radar sensor, the Longbow Hellfire missile, the ALQ-135 radar jammer for the F-15 Eagle, ALQ-218 Tactical Jamming Receiver for the EA-18G Growler and EA-6B ICAP III Prowler, tactical military radars, countrywide air defense systems, Directional Infrared Counter Measures, undersea warfare systems, and naval propulsion and power generation systems.

 History

-Electronic Systems' direct roots date to 1938 when Westinghouse Electric Corporation’s Radio Division moved to Baltimore, Maryland from Massachusetts and Pittsburgh, Pennsylvania.
+Electronic Systems dates to 1938 when Westinghouse Electric Corporation’s Radio Division moved to Baltimore, Maryland from Massachusetts and Pittsburgh, Pennsylvania.

-In 1939, Westinghouse more than doubled its manufacturing area in its Baltimore location to accommodate production of the then highly-secret SCR-270 aircraft warning radar.
-In 1941, an SCR-270 radar detected the December 7th attack on Pearl Harbor, however its warnings went unheeded because of high-level uncertainty about the new technology's reliability.
-The first ground-based radar built for the Army Signal Corps, the SCR-270, proved to be the only model to stay in action throughout all of World War II.
+In 1939, Westinghouse doubled its manufacturing area in its Baltimore location to accommodate the production of the then secret SCR-270 aircraft warning radar.
+In 1941, an SCR-270 radar detected the December 7th attack on Pearl Harbor.
+However, its warnings went unheeded because of high-level uncertainty about the new technology's reliability.
+The first ground-based radar built for the Army Signal Corps, the SCR-270, was the model to stay in action throughout all of World War II.
 From 1941–1945, the Westinghouse Radio Division manufactured approximately 50 products during the war.
 Until 1942, most of this was radio equipment; later, production shifted to radar products.
 Wartime production included ground-based and naval radio and radar, electronic fuses, and torpedoes.

-In 1953, the unit patented key technologies for Pulse-Doppler radar, making possible airborne systems that can detect both stationary and moving targets, determine range, and distinguish targets from background "clutter".
-Pulse-Doppler is the basis for all airborne radars in use today.
+In 1953, the unit patented technologies for the Pulse-Doppler radar, creating airborne systems that could detect both stationary and moving targets, determine their range, and distinguish targets from background "clutter".
+Pulse-Doppler is the basis for airborne radars in use today.
 By 1966, the division designed and developed a miniaturized black-and-white camera that captured images from the Project Apollo Lunar Module that landed on the Moon on July 20, 1969.
-In 1967, The world's first solid-state radar, the AN/APQ-120 for the F-4 Phantom II fighter, was produced by the division.
+In 1967, the world's first solid-state radar, the AN/APQ-120 for the F-4 Phantom II fighter, was produced by the division.
 In 1947, Westinghouse acquired Joshua Hendy Iron Works.

 In 1974, the division began development of the AN/APG-66 radar for the F-16.
-Over time, the unit produced over 6,000 radars for various versions of the F-16.
+The unit produced over 6,000 radars for various versions of the F-16.
 In 1976, Westinghouse Electronic Systems delivered the first E-3 Sentry AWACS long-range airborne surveillance radar.
-In 1996, Westinghouse was selected to design, build and test the radar for the F-35 Joint Strike Fighter, what eventually became the AN/APG-81.
+In 1996, Westinghouse was selected to create the radar for the F-35 Joint Strike Fighter, which eventually became the AN/APG-81.